looker/lookerbot/README.md

 #### Create a new bot in Slack

-1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Bots"
+1. Go to http://yourdomain.slack.com/apps and choose "Bots".
-2. Choose "Add Configuration"
+2. Choose "Add Configuration".
 3. Create a username for your Lookerbot.
 We use **@looker** but it's up to you.
 4. Choose an icon for Lookerbot.
 [Here's the icon we use](looker-bot-icon-512.png).
-5. Grab the API token from the settings page, you'll need this when you set up the bot server.
+5. Grab the API token from the settings page; you'll need this when you set up the bot server.

 #### Heroku Deployment

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/looker/looker-slackbot/tree/master)

 The quickest way to deploy the bot is to use Heroku's one-click deploy button, which will provision a server for your bot.
-This will also allow you to configure all of the required variables.
+This will prompt you to give the app a unique name, add the Slack API key and configure all of the required variables (see "Environment Variables" below).

-Once deployed, the bot should be ready to go!
+Once the environment variables have been set and the server has been deployed, the bot should be ready to go!
 You can also optionally [configure slash commands](#configuring-slash-commands).

 #### Manual Deployment

 The bot is a simple Node.js application.
 The application needs to be able to reach both your Looker instance's API and Slack's API.
 If you have a self-hosted instance of Looker, be sure to open up port 19999 (or your `core_port`) in order to accesss the Looker API.

+#### Environment Variables

 The bot is configured entirely via environment variables.
 You'll want to set up these variables: